CampHarmony/EarthosBuild.v000.0/README.md

 EarthosBuild.v000.0 -U-Elements.
+UCT UniVersalCommunityTrust/ ~ this part is loose an sloppy still. but were here now..
-UTC UniVersalCommunityTrust/ Ess.Versions Also includes a graduated 'shift'to a UTC/UniveralCoordinatedTimeSystem/3Zone.sysTrinity Destiny (s/b4?
+Ess.Versions Also includes a graduated 'shift'to a UTC/UniveralCoordinatedTimeSystem/3Zone.sysTrinity Destiny (s/b4?
 I thinkin . tis a timer sync thing the clock for old sys is no more@ HERE.Forward.

 ===================